-- The sleep solution: keep track of your intake of alcohol during the holiday season and try to alternate with non-alcoholic drinks to make sure you are hydrated.
-If you want to have a glass/ beer it’s best to have it a few hours before going to bed.
+- The sleep solution: Keep track of your intake of alcohol during the holiday season and try to alternate with non-alcoholic drinks to make sure you are hydrated.
+If you want to have a glass of wine it’s best to have it a few hours before going to bed.

-- The sleep challenge: central heating and improved insulation has resulted in our homes being 5°C/ 40 °F warmer than 40 years ago.
+- The sleep challenge: Central heating and improved insulation have resulted in our homes being 5°C/ 40 °F warmer than 40 years ago.
 This is comfortable during the day but can lead to a lower sleep quality.

 Dagsmejan sleepwear is designed to help you keep the best temperature for sleep in any season.
-The stay warm collection, featuring merino wool and high-tech Tencel from Eucalyptus, makes for the best thermal pyjamas to keep you warm without ever overheating.
-Discover what merino pyjamas can do for your sleep quality
+The stay warm collection, featuring merino wool and high-tech Tencel from Eucalyptus, makes for the best thermal pajamas to keep you warm without ever overheating.
+Discover what merino pajamas can do for your sleep quality.